rhyan10/X-MACE/README.md

 ### Software
 - **Operating System:** Linux, macOS, or Windows (best used with a conda environment)
-- **Python:** 3.7 or higher
+- **Python:** 3.11
 - **Dependencies:** X‑MACE relies on the typical deep learning and scientific computing stack in Python.
 All dependencies are installed during installation of the library

 ---

 ## Installation

-Ensure that Python 3.7+ is installed in your environment.
+Ensure that Python 3.11 is installed in your environment.
 To install X‑MACE and its dependencies clone the github repo and install locally.
 The installation should only take a few minutes on a normal computer.
 The following commands illustate this:

 ```bash
 git clone https://github.com/rhyan10/X-MACE.git